 With the Smart and Safe Act or Proposition 207 on November 3, 2020, Arizona adult-use recreational marijuana ushered in a new era for drug policy in the state.
 As part of this initiative, the Arizona Department of Health included the Social Equity Program, which is intended to help restore balance to Arizona communities disproportionately impacted by cannabis prohibition and discriminatory policing in lower-income and communities of color.
 This program allocates 26 licenses for individuals who have a felony cannabis conviction or residents of lower-income communities, which are awarded on a case-by-case basis, unlike the lottery system for traditional dispensary licenses.

-Inspired by his firsthand experience with the Arizona judicial system, Thomas Lopez founded.
+Inspired by his firsthand experience with the Arizona judicial system, Thomas Lopez founded Social Equity Partners.
 This organization will partner with residents who have a felony cannabis conviction or arrest on their record.
 Social Equity Partners is unique because its focus is on rebuilding communities and empowering individuals through local investment that generates revenue directly into communities instead of relying on foreign venture capital.

 During the initial wave of dispensaries being awarded licenses and establishing retail outlets, there will be a flood of foreign money bolstering local efforts, undermining the Social Equity Program’s stated goal.
 Lopez is going to connect local investors with Arizona residents to create a full circle of community empowerment.